jgoulah/mastering-failure/oscon2015.md

 - asking **why** is leading to *who* is responsible
 - asking **how** leads to *what*

+^ second stories are where we dig deeper into the circumstance and environment that an engineer found themselves in

+^ used to help understand what went wrong

 ---

-# Human Error
+# Avoiding Human Error

 **Human error** points to individuals in a complex system.
-In complex systems, system behaviour is driven fundamentally by the goals of the system and the system structure.
-People provide the flexibility to make it work.
+But, in complex systems, system behaviour is driven fundamentally by the goals of the system and the system structure.
+People just provide the flexibility to make it work.

 <!--http://humanisticsystems.com/2013/09/21/human-error-the-handicap-of-human-factors-safety-and-justice-->

 ---

-# staying away from human error
+# Recognizing Human Error

-- recognize other words for it: slip, lapse, distraction, mistake, deviation, carelessness, malpractice, recklessness, violation, misjudgement, etc
+- be aware of other terms for it: slip, lapse, distraction, mistake, deviation, carelessness, malpractice, recklessness, violation, misjudgement, etc
 - don’t point to individuals when you really want to understand system itself and the work
 - how do you feel when something goes wrong - is it to find who did it / who screwed up,  or to find how it happened